nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

 * For postal codes, the user may choose to enter a sequence of 6 digits, or the letter `"S"` or `"s"` followed by the sequence of 6 digits.
+Postal codes should be valid, i.e. their first two digits should start with a valid postal sector in Singapore.

 * Users may choose to enter dates in various formats, including but not limited to:
   * `yyyy-mm-dd`, e.g. `2023-03-12`